equinor/radix-example-oauth-proxy/README.md

 # Radix example: front proxy

 This is a sample application that showcases how to use an authentication proxy to provide authentication for a SPA front-end that calls an protected API.
-The API is only accessible for users that have been granted a specific role (through being part of an AD Group).
+The API is only accessible for all authenticated Equinor users.
+It is possible to further restrict this to only allow for a specific [role to have access to the API](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)

 This pattern can be used to wrap existing or new components in an application with a single authentication mechanism.
-It is an alterntive to implementing authentication directly in clients, e.g. using [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js).
+It is an alternative to implementing authentication directly in clients, e.g. using [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js).

 ![Diagram](radix-front-proxy.png "Application diagram")

 The `frontend` components is only accessible through the `auth-proxy`.
 The `auth-proxy` ensures that the client is correctly authenticated.

 The `api` is accessible on its own url.
-It protects itself by validating that the access token is signed by the AzureAD private key, that it's not [expired](https://tools.ietf.org/html/rfc7519#section-4.1.4), that [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) matches its application/resource ID, and that the token has the correct role.
+It protects itself by validating that the access token is signed by the AzureAD private key, that it's not [expired](https://tools.ietf.org/html/rfc7519#section-4.1.4) and that [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) matches its application/resource ID.
+Its easy to extend to also authorize based on user role, see [index.js](api/index.js)

 ## Requirements